Tyeia/wfbinder/content/Warframes/Gara.md

 However, the Sentient captured the fauna and discovered it could use the Kuva to restore its long-lost ability to reproduce.
 Thus, its attacks escalated, forcing Gara to take decisive action.
 Carrying a bomb in her chest, Gara gave her life to destroy the Sentient as it descended on her mortally wounded body, detonating the bomb and scattering the Sentient across the land that would be known as the [Plains of Eidolon](https://wiki.warframe.com/w/Plains_of_Eidolon "Plains of Eidolon"), ending the threat to the tower.
 However, the threat of the Sentient still lingers, taking the form of the mindless [Eidolons](https://wiki.warframe.com/w/Eidolon "Eidolon") that wander the plains at night in search of its missing fragments to become whole once more.

 In present day, the [[Ostron]] researcher [Onkko](https://wiki.warframe.com/w/Onkko "Onkko") from [Cetus](https://wiki.warframe.com/w/Cetus "Cetus") disappears in an effort to prevent Gara from falling into [[Grineer]] hands.
 His wife [Saya](https://wiki.warframe.com/w/Saya "Saya") accepts the Tenno's help to find Onkko, coming across a case locked with a glass key.
-While finding the [glass fragments](https://wiki.warframe.com/w/Fragments/Glass "Fragments/Glass") needed to open the case, the [[Lotus]] performs a harmonics sweep on the glass key and discovers a blueprint for Gara hidden within.
+While finding the [glass fragments](https://wiki.warframe.com/w/Fragments/Glass "Fragments/Glass") needed to open the case, the [[1 - Awakening/Important Characters/Lotus|Lotus]] performs a harmonics sweep on the glass key and discovers a blueprint for Gara hidden within.